 Surface Water Treatment Rule Water systems that use surface water as their drinking water source are required to provide filtration and disinfection.
 The treatment process is monitored throughout each day, and reported monthly to the State.
-Table 10 outlines the Surface Water Treatment Rule violations for 2013.
-No water systems exceeded the turbidity standards for treatment technique.
-Maryland does not have any water systems that are approved to use a unfiltered surface water source.
+Table 10 outlines the Surface Water Treatment Rule violations for 2016.
+One water system exceeded the turbidity standards for treatment technique.
+Maryland does not have any water systems that are approved to use an unfiltered surface water source.

 Maryland continues to evaluate new ground water systems for vulnerability to surface water contamination.
 Untreated raw water samples are analyzed for E. coli, turbidity, temperature, and pH.
 If a ground water source is determined to be under the direct influence of surface water, the water system has 18 months to install treatment or to replace the wells with and approved water source.
-Three water systems (two CWS and one TNCWS) have exceeded the 18-month deadline.